-Riah Phiyega was born in Polokwane and received her primary and secondary education in various schools in Limpopo.
+She was born in Polokwane and received her primary and secondary education at various schools in Limpopo.

-She holds a BA (Social Work) degree from the University of the North, a BA Hons (Social Science) from Unisa, an MA (Social Science) degree from the University of Johannesburg and a Post Graduate Diploma in Business Administration from Wales- University- Cardiff.
-She also attended Executive Development Programmes at the National University of Singapore and Wharton University, Pennsylvania in the US.
+She holds a BA degree in Social Work from the University of the North, a BA Hons degree in Social Sciences from Unisa, an MA degree in Social Sciences from the University of Johannesburg and a postgraduate diploma in Business Administration from the University of Wales in Cardiff.
+She also attended executive development programmes at the National University of Singapore and Wharton University in Pennsylvania in the USA.

-She was part of a team of Senior Executives that was responsible for the restructuring of the old Portnet into two major separate entities, Port Operations and Port Authority.
+Ms Phiyega was part of a team of senior executives who were responsible for the restructuring of the old Portnet into two major separate entities: Port Operations and Port Authority.
 Subsequent to the above restructuring, she became part of the Executive of the National Ports Authority of South Africa.
-It is during this period that she championed the establishment of the International Relations in the Maritime Sector.

-Community development, engagement and empowerment add colour to her illustrious career.
-In the community development area, she served as Director for Development at the National Council for Childwelfare.
-She started her career in Pretoria Childwelfare.
-She spent some few years at the Chamber of Mines as an Employee Wellbeing Consultant.
+She served as Director for Development at the National Council for Child Welfare.
+She started her career in Child Welfare in Pretoria.
+She spent a few years at the Chamber of Mines as an employee well-being consultant.

 She chaired the Road Traffic Management Corporation Investigation Task Team which looked into maladministration, corruption and poor corporate governance.
-The Task Team made major intervention and restructuring recommendations to the Minister of Transport assisting to put the agency on a fresh footing.
+The task team made major intervention and restructuring recommendations to the Minister of Transport, assisting to improve the corporation.

-She has served in other significant National structures among which are serving as a board member of the 2010 Bid Committee that delivered hosting of the 2010 Soccer World Cup by South Africa, Commissioner for the Commission of the Road Accident Fund Commission led by Judge Satchwell that made recommendations into reasonable, equitable and accessible systems of payments by the Road Accident Fund.
+Ms Phiyega has served in other significant national structures, which included serving as a board member of the 2010 Bid Committee that managed the hosting of the 2010 Soccer World Cup by South Africa, Commissioner for the Commission of the Road Accident Fund Commission led by Judge Satchwell, who made recommendations about reasonable, equitable and accessible systems of payment by the Road Accident Fund.

-She was a member of two University Councils namely Medunsa and University of Limpopo.
-She also served on Council Committees of Technikon Witwatersrand and the Tshwane University of Technology.
-She is offering her services several NGO boards, notable among which are the Nelson Mandela Children’s Fund and the Southern Africa Trust.
+Ms Phiyega was a member of two university councils, namely Medunsa and the University of Limpopo.
+She served on Council Committees of the Technikon Witwatersrand and the Tshwane University of Technology.
+She offered her services to several NGO boards, notable among which are the Nelson Mandela Children’s Fund and the Southern Africa Trust.